ashutoshmjain/shutri/tech-specs.md

 ### 5.1.
 Invocation

-The primary invocation is `shutri <file>`.
+The primary invocation is `shutri <file.mp3>`.
 This will:

-1. Detect if a project for `<file>` already exists.
+1. Detect if a project for the file already exists.
-2. If not, it will automatically import and transcribe the file in the background, showing progress on the command line.
+2. If not, it will automatically import and transcribe the file.
 3. Once transcription is complete, it will open the project in Vim.

+#### 5.1.1.
+User Experience

+For long-running operations like import and transcription, the CLI must provide clear, continuous feedback to the user.

+*   **Status Updates:** Display simple, human-readable messages for each major step (e.g., "Importing audio...", "Splitting into 3 chunks...", "Transcribing chunk 1 of 3...").
+*   **Engaging Feedback:** During the transcription phase, which can be time-consuming, the CLI should display a series of engaging, humorous, or informative messages to keep the user entertained and aware that the process is still running.
+This is similar to the experience provided by modern interactive CLIs.

 ### 5.2.
 Command-Line Options

-*   `shutri -i, --import <file>`: Import an audio file.
+*   `shutri -i, --import <file.mp3>`: Import an audio file.
 *   `shutri -t, --transcribe <project>`: Transcribe an imported project.
 *   `shutri -e, --export <project>`: Export a project to a final audio file.
 *   `shutri -v, --edit <project>`: Open a project in Vim for editing.